cinnData/WebScraping/[WEB-02] Introduction to Python.md

 Out[24]: True
 ```

-Numbers and booleans can be compared irrespective of their types:
+Numbers and booleans can always be compared, irrespective of their types:

 ```
 In [25]: 3 == 3.0